-At Cheadle this procedure is routinely done by an expert endodontist or a general dentist.
-This treatment usually takes one or two visits, however some treatments could prove difficult to complete in that time, so we advise to have additional visits.
+At Cheadle, this procedure is routinely done by an expert endodontist or a general dentist.
+This treatment usually takes one or two visits, however, some treatments could prove difficult to complete in that time, so we advise having additional visits.

-Our staff will first, conduct dental X-rays to check the extent of damage.
-You also receive a local anesthetic to control pain, which may be more severe if the tooth is abscessed.
-Then a rubber like sheet called a dental dam is put in your mouth to keep the tooth clean, protected and free of saliva.
-After this, our specialists proceed to removing decay and often an opening is made to gain access to the decaying pulp chamber.
+Our staff will first, conduct dental X-rays to check the extent of the damage.
+You also receive a local anaesthetic to control pain, which may be more severe if the tooth is abscessed.
+Then a rubber-like sheet called a dental dam is put in your mouth to keep the tooth clean, protected and free of saliva.
+After this, our specialists proceed to remove decay and often an opening is made to gain access to the decaying pulp chamber.
 Carefully using small dental instruments the infected or diseased pulp is then removed.

 After the Treatment

 After you have been treated by our staff, your restored tooth with the new crown should work normally and look cosmetically pleasing.
 We advise you to follow good dental and oral hygiene as your restored tooth could last a lifetime.
 In case your tooth is too sensitive and you feel some painful sensation, over-the-counter medications can help, however in the case that the pain persists, we invite you for a consultation with our dentist or endodontist.